 Save...
-Opens a file selection dialog box from which you select the name of the trace specification file.
+Opens a file selection dialog box in which you specify a name to identify a file containing the present trace specification.

 "To set up a 'Find Then Trigger' trace specification" in the "Setting Up Custom Trace Specifications" section of the "Debugging Programs" chapter.